507-786-3063 · email@example.com

 Health Service may not have the resources to manage chronic or complicated conditions, so finding a provider in the local area to establish care with is important for those with chronic conditions to do before an urgent need rises.
 For your convenience, the Health Service website has a list of local providers.
 Health Service can also help refer students to providers.
 Please check with insurance regarding coverage of referral services.

 Health Service does not manage the Student Health Insurance Plan.
-For information about the St Olaf College Health Plan, please see Student Accounts.
+For information about benefits and coverage by the St Olaf College Health Plan, please see Student Accounts.

 Off campus transportation options for medical/dental appointments are available and can be found on the Student Activities website.